Waverley station (MBTA): History

 The Fitchburg Railroad opened through Belmont on December 20, 1843, but no station stop at Waverley Square existed until about 1860.
-Service on the Central Massachusetts Railroad, which ran parallel to the Fitchburg, began in 1881.
+Service on the Massachusetts Central Railroad which ran parallel to the Fitchburg, began in 1881, and operations continued under the successor Central Massachusetts Railroad by 1885.
 The two railroads had separate station buildings, both of which remained in use until somewhat after both railroads were consolidated under the Boston and Maine Railroad (B&M).

 The tracks originally ran through the square at grade, with level crossings of Trapelo Road and Lexington Street.
 In August 1951, the town approved an agreement with the state and the B&M for a $1.125 million state-funded project to lower the tracks 18 feet to eliminate the crossings.
-The work was completed in 1952, at which timeCentral Mass Branch trains were moved from their parallel tracks onto the Fitchburg main.
+The work was completed in 1952, at which time Central Mass Branch trains were moved from their parallel tracks onto the Fitchburg main.
 All service to Waverley and nearby Belmont Center station ended in 1958.

 Service to Belmont Center and Waverley resumed on March 4, 1974.
 The Central Mass Branch had been discontinued in 1971, so all service was on the South Acton (now Fitchburg) Line.
 The station building was gone by 1977.
 Weekend service was discontinued at the two stops on January 30, 1981 as part of general cutbacks, but restored on December 6, 1993.

-As part of budget cuts, in 2015, the MBTA was considering an option to shutter the current Waverley station and/or Belmont Station(s) due to expenses related to costs for making Waverley ADA-accessible.
-Plans to combine both stations have been outlined in previous studies as early as 2005.
-Such works as the Fitchburg Commuter Rail Line Improvement Implementation Plan, released in September 2005 have considered this plan.

-Other past proposals for altering the station, and in the process raising revenue have included building above the trench style station with a five-story mixed retail and residential development.
+A 2004 MBTA proposal called for a five-story air rights building above the station.
+The 2005 Fitchburg Commuter Rail Line Improvement Implementation Plan called for consolidating Waverley and Belmont stations into a single station between the locations.
+In 2015, the MBTA considered closing either Waverley or Belmont station due to the cost of making Waverley station accessible.
+In 2024, the MBTA began updating the 2014-completed plans for making the station accessible.
+The updated plans will consider 400 ft-long platforms as well as standard 800 ft platforms.